 This is the cost to convince a customer to buy a product or service.
 If you run a paid advertisement that costs €100 and results in 5 new customers, your customer acquisition cost (CAC) for that particular campaign would be €20.
 Obviously, it plays a major role in calculating the value of the customer to the company and the resulting return on investment (ROI).

 A type of performance measurement.
 An enterprise’s strategy is translated into different long-term goals.
-This long-term goal is then translated into short term goals, which are more operational in nature.
-A key performance indicator (KPI) is used to monitor whether the performance of the company is in line with a set (operational) objectives.
+These long-term goals are then translated into short term goals, which are more operational in nature.
+A key performance indicator (KPI) is used to monitor whether the performance of the company is in line with a set of (operational) objectives.

 Lead generation refers to finding out interests of potential customers.
 Over the past few years, companies have realised that they can sell by learning their prospects something.
 More and more money is therefore spent on white paper marketing.